TruSat/trusat-learn/README.md

 ### What is this?

-This is the documentation for the [TruSat](https://trusat.org) project and it was bootstrapped by a fork of the [Docusaurus](https://docusaurus.io/).
+This is the documentation for the [TruSat](https://trusat.org) project and it was bootstrapped with a fork of [Docusaurus](https://docusaurus.io/).

 The [React](https://github.com/facebook/react) app deployed at [https://learn.trusat.org](https://learn.trusat.org) can be found in the `/website` directory.

-The [README](https://github.com/consensys-space/trusat-learn/tree/master/website) for the `/website` directory has some further advice on how to navigate this repository and make changes to the content.
+The [README](https://github.com/consensys-space/trusat-learn/tree/master/website) for the `/website` directory has some further advice on how to navigate this repository and contribute changes/additions to the content.

 ### Get Started